gabpedroza/IDP-M208/IDP/docs/Electrical_documentation.md

 The sensors light up with a blue LED on their back when they see something white.
 This could potentially be useful when diagnosing robot problems.
 ### TMF8701 Distance sensor (front)
 It works out of the box, with I2C address 65.
+We are using it in proximity mode as it's being used as the front sensor for detecting the distance to the box.
+The robot will need to move a bit further after the sensor reports distance being zero as it can't actually detect low distances below 5mm.
+Colour sensor must be 3mm away from the box to work

 It has three sensing modes: proximity, distance, and combine.
 It also supports built-in calibration.